 Why We Need To Talk More About The Link Between Pleasure & Fertility

 If you're struggling with fertility right now, you're certainly not alone.
-After all, about one in eight couples is diagnosed with "infertility," and male fertility, in particular, has declined by more than 50% in the past four decades.
+After all, about one in eight couples have trouble getting pregnant or sustaining pregnancy, and male fertility, in particular, has declined by more than 50% in the past four decades.
 As for why we're seeing such increased numbers?
 "We can only speculate at this point; we don't entirely know," says fertility and pregnancy specialist Cleopatra Kamperveen, Ph.D., on this episode of the mindbodygreen podcast.

 While the specific causes remain unclear, she does mention a host of action items to optimize your fertility (no matter any past diagnoses).
 One of which, she explains, is focusing on pleasure: "The reality is, we need to treat pleasure as if our fertility depends on it because it does," Kamperveen says.

 Below, why pleasure and fertility oftentimes go hand in hand (perhaps in more ways than one).

 How to optimize fertility by focusing on pleasure.

 First things first: We tend to put our bodies under mountains of stress.
 All day, every day, your body may be facing chronic stressors you don't even think about; according to Kamperveen, this includes everything from the foods you're eating to the way you're sleeping (or not sleeping) to the way you're exercising (that includes both under- and overtraining) and how you manage your anxiety.